 The yield on the 10Y Italian security against the equivalent German security reached a differential of 211 basis points at the close of the year, well below the 349 basis points reached on 27/03/2013.

-The graph clearly shows the stabilisation of the spread in the last few months of 2013 below the average of 260 basis points.
+The graph clearly shows the stabilisation of the spread in the last few months under the average of 260 basis points.